QuantEcon/lecture-python-programming/source/rst/python_oop.rst

     c1.spend(100)

-We can of course create multiple instances each with its own data
+We can of course create multiple instances, i.e., multiple consumers,  each with its own name and  data

 .. code-block:: python3